This post may contain affiliate links. Please read our disclosure policy.

 - Make Mashed Potatoes.
 Add a splash of the half and half and stir to combine.
 Continue adding half and half until the potatoes reach your desired consistency.
 If at any point the cheese isn’t melting into the potatoes, you can kick the stove onto the lowest heat setting.
 This will help heat the pan just enough so everything combines.
 Taste and adjust with salt and white or black pepper as desired.
 Remove to a serving dish and sprinkle with chopped chives!

-Tips for making the best mashed potatoes:
+Tips for making the best mashed potatoes

-- You can make cheddar mashed potatoes ahead of time.
 One thing I love about mashed potatoes is that they’re super forgiving!
 If they start to tighten up too much, when you reheat, add a splash of milk to thin them out to your preference.

-- Don’t cut your potatoes any small than 2-inches!
 It’s fine if they are larger.
 They may require a few additional minutes or cooking time, but don’t cut them too small.
 More water will get into the potatoes, making them watery and flavorless at the end.

-- Mash/rice the potatoes while they are still hot.
 This makes them extra creamy!

-- Don’t add all the half and half at once!
 The amount of liquid you need to get your mashed potatoes to your favorite consistency can vary quite slightly from one variety of potato to the next.
 For this reason, I suggest adding only ⅓ cup of half and half first and then adding a splash at a time until you get to your perfect mashed potato consistency!

-- For the best texture and flavor, combine the type of potatoes you use.
 You can use a 50:50 mix of Yukon Golds and Russets.
 The russets will provide that lusciously fluffy texture while the Golds bring on that flavor!

-What to serve with homemade mashed potatoes:
+What to serve with mashed potatoes

 - Herb Roasted Thanksgiving Turkey